-- Assumptions: - o Cracks and holes on sidewalk shall be minimal. - o Battery 4hrs of nominal driving or 8hrs of video streaming. - o Hardware is reliable. - o User will protect hardware from damage. - o System is waterproof. - o Operator will clear sidewalk before measurement. - o System will be used during the day to take optimal photos. - o Sidewalk will always be captured as the center of the image - o Rendered images requires user-input before processing measurements - o User will manually input location data fields after every use. - o User will use GoPro Provided app to render 360 Degree Images - o User will manually input data into Azure DB - o Data will have outliers for the algorithm to clean - Web application and mapping files
+- o Cracks and holes on the sidewalk shall be minimal. - o Battery 4 hrs of nominal driving or 8hrs of video streaming. - o Hardware is reliable. - o Users will protect hardware from damage. - o System is waterproof. - o Operator will clear the sidewalk before measurement. - o System will be used during the day to take optimal photos.

+- o Sidewalk will always be captured as the center of the image - o Rendered images require user-input before processing measurements - o User will manually input location data fields after every use. - o User will use GoPro Provided app to render 360 Degree Images - o User will manually input data into Azure DB - o Users will encode JSON object based on URI standards - o Users will only upload CSV to the CSV endpoint - o Data will have outliers for the algorithm to clean

+• Web application and Mapping files

+- Web application - Web application will be used to view specific or individual sidewalk segment images and slope/GPS data. - Web application will be used to package data for NavigateLA visualization.

+Mapping files

-- Web application - Web application will be used to view specific or individual sidewalk segment images and slope/GPS data. - Web application will be used to view damage and assign numerical score to sidewalk segment (Spring 2022). - Mapping files - Mapping files will be viewed by user by importing them to NavigateLA, if and only if, mapping files are not hosted on NavigateLA. - Mapping files will contain data for many sidewalk segments. - Mapping files will be viewed by user by selecting a layer hosted on NavigateLA, if and only if, mapping files are kept on a database managed by BOE.
+- Mapping files will be viewed by importing them to NavigateLA, if and only if, mapping files are not hosted on NavigateLA. - Mapping files will contain data for many sidewalk segments. - Mapping files will be viewed by selecting a layer hosted on NavigateLA, if and only if, mapping files are kept on a database managed by BOE. - Mapping files will contain its damage categorization based on the Severity Index from the Damage Severity Matrix, provided by the BOE report.